 But I hope you won’t do that.

-Bruce Schneier expresses it like this:
+Bruce Schneier tells it like it is:

 For if we are observed in all matters, we are constantly under threat of correction, judgment, criticism, even plagiarism of our own uniqueness.
 We become children, fettered under watchful eyes, constantly fearful that—either now or in the uncertain future—patterns we leave behind will be brought back to implicate us, by whatever authority has now become focused upon our once-private and innocent acts.
 We lose our individuality, because everything we do is observable and recordable.

 For my part, I will not contribute to the problem.
-If you’re also in the industry in any capacity, I urge you to consider your own views toward preserving online privacy.
+If you’re also in the industry in any capacity, I urge you to consider your own views toward online privacy.
 And if you really don’t care, just ask your customers, clients and visitors what they prefer.
 Naturally, they could install tools to prevent you tracking them.